aliasgar1978/nettoolkit/docs/u_doc/capture_it/executions_legacy.rst

 	#.
 Import the necessary module::

-		from netoolkit.capture_it import capture, LogSummary
+		from capture_it import capture, LogSummary

 	#.
 Authentication Parameters::